 All candidates who are employed in Government Service, whether in permanent or in temporary capacity or as work charged employees other than casual or daily rated employees or those serving under Public Enterprises must note that they will be required to submit an undertaking.
 This undertaking must state that they have informed in writing to their Head of Office / Department that they have applied for the examination.

-In case it is informed from their employer that they withhold permission to the candidates applying for the examination, their application will be liable to be rejected.
+In case it is informed by their employer that they withhold permission to the candidates applying for the examination, their application will be liable to be rejected.
 The decision of UPSC regarding acceptance of application and eligibility of the candidate will be final.

 *The article might have information for the previous academic years, please refer the official website of the exam.